Every Ghanaian Living Everywhere

-The Every Ghanaian Living Everywhere (EGLE) is an inactive political party in terms of elections in Ghana.
+Every Ghanaian Living Everywhere (EGLE) is an inactive political party in terms of elections in Ghana.
 It has not contested any elections since the 2004 Ghanaian general election.
 According to Ghanaian law, political parties must have a presence in all districts in order to remain registered, but due to lax enforcement, EGLE remains registered as a party as of 2019.

 Electoral performance

 In the 7 December 2004 general elections, EGLE was part of the Grand Coalition which won 4 out of 230 seats.
 Edward Mahama, the Grand Coalition candidate, won 1.9% of the vote in the presidential elections.

 1992 elections

-The EGLE party contested the 1992 presidential election in an alliance with the National Democratic Congress(NCP) and the National Democratic Congess (NDC) led by Jerry Rawlings and Every Ghanaian Living Everywhere (EGLE) led by Owuraku Amofa.
-The Progressive Alliance, as it was called, put forward a single candidate for president, Jerry Rawlings and a single vice president candidate, Kow Nkensen Arkaah on 3 November 1992.
-They won 58.4% of the popular vote and became the first President and Vice President of the Fourth Republic of Ghana.
+EGLE, led by Owuraku Amofa, contested the 1992 presidential election in an alliance with the National Democratic Congress (NDC) led by Jerry Rawlings.
+The Progressive Alliance, as it was called, put forward a single candidate for president, Rawlings, and a single vice presidential candidate, Kow Nkensen Arkaah, on 3 November 1992.
+They won 58.4% of the popular vote and became the first president and vice president of the Fourth Republic of Ghana.

-In the 29 December 1992 Parliamentary election, the EGLE party won 1 out of 200 constituencies, becoming the third largest party in parliament.
+In the 29 December 1992 parliamentary election, EGLE won 1 out of 200 constituencies, becoming the third-largest party in parliament.